Posts Tagged Santa Fe

 - Your practicum is an awesome experience.
 Seeing first clients will never happen again.
 You have time in supervision to hash out concerns and explore ideas, and hear other people’s ways of doing therapy.
 We are all different, and it’s a…

-Posted February 3rd, 2014 by & filed under Featured, Paintsplash - Art Therapy, Student Reflections and Updates, Top News.
+Posted February 3rd, 2014 by & filed under Art Therapy/Counseling at SWC, Featured, Student Reflections and Updates, Top News.

 Art Therapy/Counseling student Caitlin Harper explores the magical beings, scary shadows, and holy saints that appeared to her during her Art Therapy Techniques weekend intensive course, instructed by Magdalena Karlick. …